RosaceaSkip to the navigation

 - Get any bothersome symptoms under control.
 A dermatologist can prescribe treatments to reduce redness and any breakouts.

 - Find your triggers.
 One of the most important things is to learn what triggers your flare-ups, and then avoid them.
-It can help to keep a diary (What is a PDF document?) of what you were eating, drinking, and doing on days that the rosacea appeared.
+It can help to keep a diary of what you were eating, drinking, and doing on days that the rosacea appeared.
 Take the diary to your next doctor visit, and discuss what you can do to help control the disease.

 - Be gentle with your skin.
 Use skin care products for sensitive skin, and avoid any products that scratch or irritate your skin.
 Try not to rub or scrub your skin.